tagspaces/documentation/search.md

   - The tags assigned to the file or folder
   - The description added to the file or the folder
   - The file or folder path
-  - The content of txt, md and html, if the full text search is activated for the current location (TagSpaces PRO only)
+  - <i class="profeature">pro</i> The content of txt, md and html, if the full text search is activated for the current location
 * The search algorithm has a build-in fuzziness, meaning that if the free text search query contains a misspelled word, TagSpaces will try to find files and folder with the best ques.
 * The tag search is strict, without fuzziness, if you are not sure about the exact name of a tag, write in the free text query.
 * The search is case insensitive.